dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 ## Configuring PosgreSQL Database

-Prepare a database (e.g. acme) and a user (e.g. acme) to access the database, then create the ACME tables by executing the [create.sql](../../../base/acme/database/postgresql/create.sql) with the following command:
+Prepare a database (e.g. acme) and a user (e.g. acme) to access the database.
+Verify the database connection with the following command:

 ```
-$ psql -h $HOSTNAME -d acme -U acme \
+$ psql -h $HOSTNAME -d acme -U acme
-    -f /usr/share/pki/acme/database/postgresql/create.sql
 ```

 Then copy the sample [database.conf](../../../base/acme/database/postgresql/database.conf) with the following command: